jingwu6/jingwu6.github.io/_pages/about.md

 **May 2023** I'll join Amazon as an intern of Applied Research Scientist this summer.

+**April 2023** Our paper "Optimizing Crop Management with Reinforcement Learning and Imitation Learning" is accepted by IJCAI [Arxiv](https://arxiv.org/pdf/2209.09991.pdf).

 **Mar.
 2023** Our paper on dynamic sparse training for GANs is available on [Arxiv](https://arxiv.org/pdf/2302.14670.pdf).

 **Mar.
 2023** Our paper "Extended Agriculture-Vision: An Extension of a Large Aerial Image Dataset for Agricultural Pattern Analysis
 " is accepted by TMLR [Arxiv](https://arxiv.org/pdf/2303.02460.pdf).

-**Jan.
-2023** Our paper "Optimizing Crop Management with Reinforcement Learning and Imitation Learning" is accepted by AAMAS [Arxiv](https://arxiv.org/pdf/2209.09991.pdf).

 **Jun.
 2022**: I will participate and present our [paper](https://www.agriculture-vision.com/agriculture-vision-2022/program-schedule-2022) in CVPR in New Orleans.